mkarthikpai/Movie_Searcher/README.md

 # Movie_Searcher
 <br>
-A react js project where data has been fetched from omdb API which provides IMDB kind of movie data.
+A React JS project where data has been fetched from omdb API which provides IMDB kind of movie data.
 <br>
 This project has a search bar to search movies and on click of the movie, a card appears where more info about a movie is given.
 <br>